Why I Opted for Lipedema Liposuction

 Finding my Surgeon

 During one of my many nights scouring the internet for answers.
 I came across a wonderful charity called Lipoedema UK.
 They had a page on their website with recommended surgeons specialising in Lipedema treatments.
-That’s where I came across Lipemedical in Madrid, Spain.
+That’s where I came across Lipemedical in Madrid.
 I saw they had an Instagram page and I checked it out right away.

 I was amazed with what I found.
-The before and afters were quite literally breath taking.
+The Lipedema before and afters were quite literally breath taking.
 There was hope, I couldn’t believe it.
-Not only that but their page was really informative about the condition, it helped me so much at the start of my journey.
+Not only that but their page was really informative about the condition, it helped me so much at the start of my Lipedema journey.

 Before and After Lipedema Stage 2 Lipemedical